Never Pour Down the Drain

 Consider purchasing ready-to-use products.
 Purchasing concentrations to dilute on your own can expose the body to harmful chemicals.
 Also the use of under-diluted chemicals is more damaging to the air, water and soil.

 Buy What You Need

 Reduce the impact of garden chemicals on the environment by buying only what you need.
-Also give away any leftover, which saves you the hassle of disposing of them as Household Hazardous Waste.
+Give away any unwanted or leftover products, which saves you the hassle of disposing of them as hazardous waste.